PyxelM/alucinara/content/private/crystalline tales/ct0.md

 ---
-title: "Crystalline Tales Episode 0"
+title: Crystalline Tales Episode 0
 tags:
   - ct
 ---
 # Demi-Slugs
 I want demislugs to be small, stocky, creatures.
 They will be mollusks descended from earth slugs, and live in the 1st realm.